javaplus/KubernetesDojo/labs/kube_env_vars.md

             value: my-user-define-value-1
 ```

-With just this configuration, re-apply this `Deployment`.
+With just this configuration, **save** and re-apply this `Deployment`.
 Kubernetes will see the difference in configuration and redeploy a new `Pod` with the updated configuration.
 The old `Pod` will be terminated as it no longer matches the desired state of your deployment (it doesn't have the right configuration anymore).
 Assuming you didn't change the filename, run the following and watch your dashboard for how the old and new `Pods` cycle.

 ```bash
 kubectl apply -f k8s/app-envvars/deployment-base.yaml
 ```

 Finally, run the same `port-forward` command you ran earlier and try to access the application in your browser at [http://localhost:5000](http://localhost:5000).
 Do you see the updated value for `user_defined_1`?
 If you look at the application code in the `app.py` file at the root of the repo you cloned, you can see how the Python code is reading from an Environment Variable to populate that section of the JSON response.

-> NOTE: Be very careful in a production system with your environment configuration.
-It's useful for this demo to return environment variables off one of the API endpoints.
-A production system though will sometimes hold sensitive information in environment variables.
-Would you want someone seeing your database connection string after calling a URL like this?
-Nope!

 ## Fill in the remaining environment variables